etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 #### Navigation Stack
 The navigation stack is a component in App.tsx that allows us to navigate between screens.
-It is a component that is provided by _react-navigation_.
-In our example we will use just two screens:

-- _Home_: this is the main screen of the sub-application (`initialRouteName` in stack).
-It will show a list of products.
+It is a component provided by react-navigation.
+In our example we will use only one screen called Home which is the main screen of the sub-application (initialRouteName in stack).
-- _ProductDetail_: this screen will show the detail of a product.
-Also, it will allow us to edit the product.

 ``` typescript title="App.tsx"
 import React from 'react';